Evonofy/NeoExpensive/README.md

       Technologies
     </h2>
     <p>
-      Here's a list of technologies that are fundamental to how NeoExpensive is developed and deployed
+      Here's a list of technologies that are fundamental to how NeoExpertise is developed and deployed
       <br />
       <br />
       <a href="https://yarnpkg.com">